EitanBeCe/react-router/README.md

-- A side project for working with Router.
+- A side simple demo for working with Router.
+- useParams

 # Getting Started with Create React App